taresh18/taskify/README.md

 # Conversify

-A flexible framework for building autonomous conversational agents with LangChain.
+AI chatbot with functionalities such as tool usage, conversational memory, streaming, RAG etc. built using LangChain.

 ## Project Structure